 To join a shared test session, the session needs to have been started and users need to have the 'Assignable' JIRA permission.

-The JIRA Capture browser extension also displays all the sessions that can currently be joined.
+The Capture for JIRA browser extension also displays all the sessions that can currently be joined.

 Any testing activity performed by any participants will be tracked against the session, like issues raised and notes taken.